0571 - Understanding Autism and Mental Health: Tools for Effective and Affirming Care

 - Gain knowledge of the signs and symptoms commonly observed in clients with dual diagnoses.

-- Explore common treatment goals and psychotherapeutic interventions designed to support the mental health of Autistic clients.
+- Explore common treatment goals and psychotherapeutic interventions designed to support the mental health of autistic clients.

-- Acquire practical strategies for adapting interventions to meet the unique needs of Autistic clients, with an emphasis on providing neurodiversity-affirming practices.
+- Acquire practical strategies for adapting interventions to meet the unique needs of autistic clients, with an emphasis on providing neurodiversity-affirming practices.

 Notes